google.com, pub-9101343179293371, DIRECT, f08c47fec0942fa0

 What is Unpolished Rice?

-Unpolished rice, or brown rice, keeps its bran layer intact.
-This layer is rich in fiber, vitamins, and minerals like magnesium and selenium, making it a more nutritious choice.
+Unpolished rice, also called brown rice, keeps its bran layer intact.
+This outer layer is rich in fiber, vitamins, and minerals like magnesium and selenium, making it a more nutritious choice.

-Unpolished rice undergoes minimal processing, preserving its natural health benefits.
-It is ideal for those looking for whole-grain options that promote better digestion and heart health.
+Unpolished rice goes through minimal processing, so it retains most of its natural health benefits.
+It is perfect for those who want whole-grain rice for better digestion and heart health.

-While brown rice is generally considered healthier, it requires longer cooking times and has a denser, chewier texture than white rice.
-It also has a slightly earthy, nutty flavor that some people prefer over the neutral taste of polished rice.
+While brown rice is usually considered healthier, it cooks slower and has a denser, chewier texture than white rice.
+It also has a slightly nutty, earthy flavor that some people prefer over the plain taste of polished rice.

 Polished vs Unpolished Rice: Which is Better?